UmerHA/UmerHA.github.io/_essays/2024-06-12-you-should-organize-a-street-festival.md

 Second, people get to know each other.
 There’s a chance for friendships and romance.
 Is it not awesome to know that maybe kids will be made because people met because of you?

 Third, a community forms.
 Experiencing your street as a shared living space creates a feeling of home.
-You feel better in your street, because it’s not just a place it is becoming YOUR place.
+You feel better in your street, because it’s not just a place; it is becoming YOUR place.
 You and your neighbor down the street don’t just co-exist; you start to co-live.
 With enough repetition, I think this can create genuine communities of care over time.

 **It benefits your organizing team.**